GuilhermeRossato/vivo-router-data-extractor/README.md

 # Vivo Box Extractor [ Under development ]

-A program to extract, digest, save, and visualize data from a **Vivo Box** network router.
+A project to extract, digest, save, and visualize data from a **Vivo Box** network router.

 ## Operation

-This program prints the router's internal variables and their content on startup, one per line, then it runs continuously, only printing variables when they are changed.
-After downloading the repository it can be executed with:
+This program runs continously, extracting and printing the internal variables from the router it is configured to connect to.

+On startup all variables available are printed and then variables will only be printed when they receive updates.

 ```
 node index.js